 And here’s another example of an FAI Fixer making progress!

 I have been told that my bone shapes will lead to arthritis, so I have to get this fixed surgically.
-How can exercise?
+How can exercise possibly help?

 Is it okay to try the FAI Fix even after failed surgery?

-We have had many customers use the FAI Fix after surgery failed to deliver satisfactory results.
+We have had many people use the FAI Fix after surgery failed to deliver satisfactory results.
 It’s important that you be patient and careful as you go through the program.

 Surgery can affect your joint motion in ways we can’t possibly know or predict, so you’ll just need to be mindful as you try different exercises.
 Just make sure you never push through sharp pain, and if an exercise makes things obviously worse, move on to a different exercise or approach!